A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI

 There is a clear correlation between {\fobsc} and {\Ssfr} at all masses with Pearson correlation coefficient of $\sim 0.5$ (p-value $\ll1$).
 We fit the average trends in each mass bin with a linear function.
-As expected, the overall normalization increases with increasing mass -- i.e., as shown in the previous figures, {\fobsc} increases with increasing mass.
-However, not only does {\fobsc} clearly increase with {\Ssfr} (and decreases with size) at a given mass, but the rate at which {\fobsc} increases with {\Ssfr} (i.e., the slope) appears to be similar across the mass range of the sample.
+As was expected, the overall normalisation increases with increasing mass; that is, as was shown in the previous figures, {\fobsc} increases with increasing mass.
+However, not only does {\fobsc} clearly increase with {\Ssfr} (and decreases with size) at a given mass, but the rate at which {\fobsc} increases with {\Ssfr} (i.e. the slope) appears to be similar across the mass range of the sample.
 The fit parameters are presented in Table~\ref{table:fobsc}.
 We discuss the possible explanation of this behaviour in the next Section.
 While the overall trend with size (effective radius) is consistent, the slope of the {\fobsc}-size relation varies among the three mass bins and the evolutionary behaviour is not as clear as with {\Ssfr}.
-We also note that the width of the {\fobsc} distribution decreases as the mass increases, as shown with the errorbars on the average values in Figure~\ref{fig:obsc_frac}.
+We also note that the width of the {\fobsc} distribution decreases as the mass increases, as is shown with the error bars on the average values in Figure~\ref{fig:obsc_frac}.
 The standard deviation of {\fobsc} in the highest {\Ssfr} bin from low to high mass is 0.20, 0.15, 0.07, respectively.

 The right panel of Figure~\ref{fig:obsc_frac} confirms that the {\fobsc} increasing trend with {\Ssfr} is not a byproduct of increasing SFR.
 While there is a general correlation between SFR and size for the full sample, the average SFR does not vary with size in the fixed mass ranges.
-Therefore, the underlying cause of {\fobsc} dependence on {\Ssfr} at a given mass is the compactness of the star forming region, and not only an increase in the rate of star formation.
+Therefore, the underlying cause of {\fobsc} dependence on {\Ssfr} at a given mass is the compactness of the star-forming region, and not only an increase in the rate of star formation.